Sheet Metal Gauge Chart

 Metal Gauge Chart of aluminium

-Consider gauge number 16 for the stainless steel and aluminium metal sheets.
+Consider gauge number 16 for the stainless steel and aluminum metal sheets.
 The 16 gauge-numbered stainless steel sheet has a thickness of 0.0625 inches.
-In contrast, the 16 gauge-numbered aluminium sheet has a thickness of 0.0508 inches.
+In contrast, the 16 gauge-numbered aluminum sheet has a thickness of 0.0508 inches.
 The trend is the same for all the gauge numbers in both metal sheets.

 Gauge Numbers Thickness in InchesThickness in MM